 In 1993, the club left Annfield for a new stadium, named Forthbank after King’s Park FC’s Forthbank Pank.
 The badge featuring Annfield House remained until 2000, when the current badge was chosen as its replacement.
 This badge features the National Wallace Monument atop Abbey Craig, with the Ochil Hills in the background.
 Although the Wallace Monument is a striking structure, being neither ancient (built between 1861 and 1869) nor very central, I find its inclusion to be relatively unrepresentative of both Stirling and the football club.
 I opted to stay away from a depiction of an architectural landmark and instead, I designed a modern monogram of the club’s initials.
 The wide-set ‘A’ resembles a set of goals, while the ‘S’ cradles a football into the net (or is it being saved by the keeper?).
 I decided to keep the red and black colour scheme of the current badge, though, on my kit renderings, the monogram is displayed in one colour.

-The home kit is inspired by the classic Stirling Albion home kits of the early 1950s and those from the late 1980s.
+The home kit is inspired by the classic Stirling Albion home kits from the late 1950s through the mid-1960s, particularly the home kit from the 1964/65 season.
 The away kit is inspired primarily by the handsome Macron 2015/16 away kit.
 On this kit, the monogram is presented in yellow on the dark blue field.

 As ever, I am indebted to Dave at Historical Football Kits for some of the historical information used above.